MERN-dev75/NextJS-Redux/README.md

     │     └── itemSlice.js    # Redux slice for item management
     ├── /styles               # Scoped styles for components │     └── page.module.css # Styling for the main page

+## Components Overview

+## Home Component

+   The main page (page.js) serves as the application’s entry point and organizes the following blocks:

+       * ButtonBlock: For adding items to the data list.
+       * CountBlock: Displays the total count of items added.
+       * ListingBlock: Shows all added items with delete functionality.